Avdan-OS/Website/CONTRIBUTING.md

 You can now go to https://localhost:3000 in your browser and it will update in real time.

-> VSC Tip: If you have code-runner installed, you can click on run button anywhere in VSC and the server will just run (+ open the page in browser).
+> VSC Tip: If you have code-runner installed, you can click on run button anywhere in VSC and the code will just run.

 5. Make changes as you want